 “For the first time in my life I was truly excited.
 I couldn’t wait.
 I immediately felt welcome.”

-In 2011 Nouvelle enrolled for a part-time cooking course and spent three months in the GOLD kitchen learning how to prepare Cape Malay cuisine and dishes from other parts of Africa.
+In 2011, Nouvelle enrolled for a part-time cooking course and spent three months in the GOLD kitchen learning how to prepare Cape Malay cuisine and traditional African food.
 In 2012, she left to learn other techniques, methods and dishes at The German Club.
 When she was offered the assistant chef position she realised two things.
-Firstly, she didn’t feel that her skill was quite yet at the level she demanded of herself and secondly, she was yearning to go back to GOLD.
+Firstly, she didn’t feel that her skill was quite yet at the level she demanded of herself and secondly, she was yearning to go back to GOLD Restaurant.

 “Every workplace has stress but there is something about Cindy that makes her special.
 She has a big love and gives equal parts of herself to each and every person here.”